UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 * *Build a Quiz App with HTML, CSS and JavaScript*
 * *Complete Web Developer in 2019: Zero To Mastery* within this period of #150DaysOfALC4 challenge.
 It's gonna be one hell of a ride for me but I'll scarce through, God willing... 💪💪

+## DAY 11 & 12

+Still on my *HTML5 Audio, Video, and WebRTC course by Mark Boas*, learning so basic things and how to properly integrate video and audio to web apps.
+I also learned of various formats of media and dynamically adding media via javascript.
+I also created a helper function to help add multiple attributes at once 😄💪

+// for setting multiple attributes function setAttributes(element, attributes) {
+    for(let key in attributes) {
+        element.setAttribute(key, attributes[key])  //calling the setAttribute passing in key(attribute to set) and values }
+}

+I also started the *Build A Quiz app* course on Udemy and it's been funny really.
+Just some basic stuff and project set up 😄